3rd-Eden/memcached/README.md

 ---------------------------------------
 #### .command

-This is the core functionality of the nMemcached client.
+This is the core functionality of the `memcached` client.
 All public API's are routed through this function.
 It takes care of the argument validations
 Server retrieval ( If the server argument isn't specified ).
 After all data ready a connection is asked for the private `connect` method and the command is written to the Memcached server.